kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-adot.md

 The application code in the `src/index.js` file uses the native AWS SDK X-Ray library which sends telemetry data to the ADOT Collector to be processed and then sent to the configured AWS X-Ray SaaS and Tracetest.

-## Run Both the Node.js app and Tracetest
+## Run Both the Node.js App and Tracetest

-To start both the Node.js app and Tracetest, we will run this command:
+To start both the Node.js app and Tracetest, run this command:

 ```bash
 docker-compose up
 ```

 This will start your Tracetest instance on `http://localhost:11633/`.
-Go ahead and open it up.
+Open the instance and start creating tests!
-Start creating tests!
 Make sure to use the `http://app:3000/` url in your test creation, because your Node.js app and Tracetest are in the same network.

 ## Learn More

-Feel free to check out our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!
+Please visit our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!